WJ-NFI/hansken-extraction-plugin-sdk-examples/python/README.md

 Required:

 - python 3.8 or later with [tox](https://pypi.org/project/tox/)
-- java 11 (for running the test-framework, which is implemented in java)
+- java 11 or later (for running the test-framework, which is implemented in java)

 It is recommended you also install: